touomiwilly/prestpay/README.md

 Make payments in your PrestaShop webshop possible.
 Download the special Prestashop webshop module [here](https://github.com/icepay/Prestashop/releases), and you will be able to offer the most frequently used national and international online payment methods.

 The master branche may not be stable.
-See the [release list](https://github.com/icepay/Prestashop/releases) for stable versions of this module.
+See the [release list](https://github.com/ICEPAYdev/Prestashop/releases) for stable versions of this module.

 ### Requirements

 Type       | Value
 ---------- | ------------------
-PrestaShop | 1.6.0.0 - 1.6.1.1
+PrestaShop | 1.6.0.0 - 1.6.1.4

 ### License

 Our module is available under the BSD-2-Clause.
-See the [LICENSE](https://github.com/icepay/Prestashop/blob/master/LICENSE.md) file for more information.
+See the [LICENSE](https://github.com/ICEPAYdev/Prestashop/blob/master/LICENSE.md) file for more information.

 ### Changelog

 Version      | Release date   | Changes
 ------------ | -------------- | -------------------------------------
-2.2.0        | 15/06/2016     | Moved to Rest API.
+2.2.0        | 23/09/2016     | REST API version
+2.1.2        | 23/09/2015     | On some hosts, check for new updates results in a error.
+2.1.1        | 21/09/2015     | This emergency release disables SSL intermediate certificate checking to allow merchants on shared hosting providers to continue processing transactions while the hosting providers update their certificate store.
+2.1.0        | 23/08/2015     | Compatiblity with PrestaShop 1.6.1.1.<br>Using Bootstrap on configuration page.

 ### Contributing